 Blockchain is no longer hype and is poised to transform virtually every industry, including health care, says Health and Human Services (HHS) official Jose Arrieta.
 “We’re standardizing data and decentralizing execution” it adds value…It’s a better model.”

-These topics were among the focal points of the fourth annual Workshop on Health IT and Economics (WHITE) held Nov.
-15-16 in Washington D.C., and presented by the Center for Health Information and Decision Systems (CHIDS) in the University of Maryland’s Robert H. Smith School...
+This keynote message, also explored in a related panel discussion, was part of the Conference on Health IT and Analytics (CHITA) Oct.
+19-20, 2018 in Washington, D.C., hosted by the Center for Health Information & Decision Systems (CHIDS) at the University of Maryland’s Robert H. Smith School...